 What is the cheapest way to transfer money to Ghana?

-When you are looking to transfer money to Ghana it's important that you calculate the total cost of your Malaysian Ringgit to Ghanaian Cedi transfer.
-You'll want to pay attention to both the upfront fee the provider shows you as well as the MYR/GHS exchange rate.
+You'll want to pay attention to both the upfront fee the provider shows you as well as the Malaysian Ringgit/Ghanaian Cedi exchange rate.

-Often providers will claim to have low, or even no fees, but in reality they're hidden within the exchange rate.
-Right now, the MYR/GHS interbank rate is 2.84171.
+Often providers will claim to be a cheap global money transfer provider, with low, or even no fees, but in reality they're hidden within the exchange rate.
+Right now, Malaysian Ringgit/Ghanaian Cedi interbank rate is 2.39817.
 Whenever you compare fees for transferring money to Ghana, it can pay off to look at the exchange rate they offer.

 For example, most traditional banks add a hidden markup to the exchange rate they offer you.
-If 1 MYR is 2.84171 GHS, your bank can add a 3% exchange rate markup and give you a rate of 1 MYR = 2.92696 GHS.
-Depending on how you set up your transfer this could mean that it would cost you more or your recipient could receive less.
+If 1 MYR is 2.39817 GHS, your bank can add a 3% exchange rate markup and give you a rate of RM 1 = 2.47012 GH₵

 What is the fastest way to transfer money to Ghana?